 To collapse all records, click Collapse all.

-To mask passwords with asterisks, select the Mask passwords check box.
+To mask passwords with asterisks, go to EPB Settings and select the Mask passwords in Explore keychain check box.

 You can perform searches in the Keychain data by entering required expressions in the Search field and pressing Enter.
 The search results will be highlighted in yellow.